beothorn/automataCraft/README.md

 To use it add a start block, a 3x3 block construction for the result blocks, another 3x3 block construction for the pattern match blocks and another terminator and the automata block.

-After creating the pattern, the automata will start working when the Terminator block is removed.
+After creating the pattern, place the automata block and it will load the pattern.

 Empty blocks (air) matches any block type.